httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 To combat this, when selecting values for a message component, if the component identifier starts with the `@` character, it needs to be processed as a derived component and never taken as a fields.
 Only if the component identifier does not start with the `@` character can it be taken from the fields of the message.
 The algorithm discussed in {{create-sig-input}} provides a safe order of operations.

+## Non-deterministic Signature Primitives {#security-nondeterministic}

+Some cryptographic primitives such as RSA PSS and ECDSA have non-deterministic outputs, which include some amount of entropy within the algorithm.
+For such algorithms, multiple signatures generated in succession will not match.
+A lazy implementation of a verifier could ignore this distinction and simply check for the same value being created by re-signing the signature input.
+Such an implementation would work for deterministic algorithms such as HMAC and EdDSA but fail to verify valid signatures made using non-deterministic algorithms.
+It is therefore important that a verifier always use the correctly-defined verification function for the algorithm in question and not do a simple comparison.

 # Privacy Considerations {#privacy}

 ## Identification through Keys {#privacy-identify-keys}